Blackbackofficial/concurrency-patterns/sharding/src/example_1/README.md

 9. **main (Main Function)**: In the `main` function, a sharded map with 5 shards is created.
 Then, three key-value pairs are added to it.
 The `Get` method is used to retrieve data for the keys "alpha," "beta," and "gamma."
 Finally, the keys available in the shards are printed using the `Keys` method.

-The "Sharding" pattern efficiently manages data, distributes it among multiple shards, and provides parallel access to data in a multi-threaded environment.
+The "Sharding" pattern in this code effectively manages data, distributes it among multiple shards, and provides parallel access to data in a multi-threaded environment.
+It's a valuable approach in scenarios where data needs to be divided into smaller partitions for scalability and parallel processing.